MaxHeuillet/neuralCBPside/README.md

 # Neural active learning meets the partial monitoring framework

-This repository contains the implementation of algorithms described in the paper "Neural active learning meets the partial monitoring framework".
+This repository contains the implementation of algorithms described in the paper "Neural active learning meets the partial monitoring framework", accepted at UAI 2024.
+This branch is a public-version with accessible sandbox code.
+The other branch of the project is the developpers branch.

 ### Prerequisites